ESCAPE

 SAWERA

-The SAWERA program provides culturally responsive and relevant services to South Asian survivors of domestic violence including: crisis response, safety planning, ongoing emotional support, protective orders, court accompaniment, assistance with public benefits and welfare agencies, connections to counseling and legal resources, information, referrals, and shelter.
-SAWERA clients often have difficulty leaving abusive partners due to traditional gender roles and cultural impediments and need support with language barriers, immigration issues, navigating the system and accessing resources.
-DVRC's SAWERA Advocate can meet with clients in public places as we understand that sometimes our clients may have limited mobility.
-Our program encourages economic and emotional empowerment in our clients so that they can become self-sufficient and live a violence free life.
-DVRC services are free, confidential and client participation is completely voluntary.
+The SAWERA program provides culturally responsive and relevant services to South Asian survivors of domestic violence including crisis response, safety planning, ongoing emotional support, protective orders, court accompaniment, assistance with public benefits and welfare agencies, connections to counseling and legal resources, information, referrals, and shelter.
+SAWERA survivors often have difficulty leaving abusive partners due to traditional gender roles and cultural impediments and need support with language barriers, immigration issues, navigating the system and accessing resources.
+DVRC’s SAWERA Advocate can meet in public places as we understand that sometimes folks in this community may have limited mobility.
+The SAWERA program encourages economic and emotional empowerment in survivors so that they can become self-sufficient and live a violence free life.
+DVRC services are free, confidential, and participation is completely voluntary.
 To contact the SAWERA Advocate, please e-mail geetanjalip@dvrc-or.org.

-The LatinX program provides services to self-identified LatinX and Spanish speaking survivors of domestic violence.
-DVRC's LatinX program takes into account LatinX cultural context by addressing the experience, reality, and consciousness of people who are LatinX.
-The LatinX Advocate understands that cultural factors such as place of birth, age of immigration, education, ability to speak English, traditions, and cultural celebrations play a large role in a person’s ability to leave an abusive relationship and fully understands the importance of both the nuclear and extended family in making decisions about a person’s own relationship.
-The LatinX program provides case management to survivors which includes, navigating the civil and criminal justice systems, information about their rights and legal options, referrals and resources to other community partners/agencies, and safety planning.
-The LatinX program also does significant community outreach & education among the LatinX community regarding dynamics of domestic violence and it's effects on children.
-To contact the LatinX Advocate, please e-mail rocio@dvrc-or.org.
+The Latine program provides services to self-identified Latine and Spanish speaking survivors of domestic violence.
+DVRC’s Latine program takes into account Latine cultural context by addressing the experience, reality, and consciousness of people who are Latine.
+The Latine Advocate understands that cultural factors such as place of birth, age of immigration, education, ability to speak English, traditions, and cultural celebrations play a large role in a person’s ability to leave an abusive relationship and fully understands the importance of both the nuclear and extended family in making decisions about a person’s own relationship.
+The Latine program provides case management to survivors which includes, navigating the civil and criminal justice systems, information about their rights and legal options, referrals and resources to other community partners/agencies, and safety planning.
+The Latine program also does significant community outreach & education among the Latine community regarding dynamics of domestic violence and its effects on children.
+To contact the Latine Advocate, please e-mail rocio@dvrc-or.org.

 Department of Human Services Co-Located Advocacy

-Through our partnership with the Department of Human Services (DHS), DVRC staff work out of all three of the local DHS offices in Hillsboro, Beaverton and Tigard.
+Through our partnership with the Department of Human Services (DHS), DVRC staff work out of three local DHS offices in Hillsboro, Beaverton, and Tigard.
 These advocates assist people navigating the DHS process, as well as provide case management, safety planning, resource referrals, and other services.
 To contact the advocate located in Hillsboro please e-mail Faith at faith@dvrc-or.org, for Beaverton please e-mail Oliver at oliver@dvrc-or.org, and for Tigard please e-mail Yvonne at yvonne@dvrc-or.org.

 Translate »